rogvc/wslbridge/README.md

 3. Download the latest [wslbridge.ps1](https://github.com/rogvc/wslbridge/releases/tag/v0.1) file somewhere in your computer.

    - I recommend saving it in `C:\Users\{YOUR_USER}\.wslconfig` or somewhere you usually have your development tools installed.
+   - You might need to edit the file for Windows to allow you to run it, since it's not digitally signed.
+If you run into this issue, simply open the script in your code editor of choice and hit save to make the file yours.

 4. [Add the script to your PATH](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53#:~:text=May%2025%2C%202016%20%C2%B7%202%20min%20read%201,and%20add%20the%20file%20path%20to%20the%20list) for easy access.